Transfer Pricing Tool

 Industry context: Typical Retail arm's length range is 1–4% (Operating Margin).

-Transfer Pricing for Retail: OECD Methodology
+Transfer pricing for Retail: OECD methodology

 Retail and distribution companies are among the most common tested parties in transfer pricing analysis.
 In a typical multinational retail group, the limited-risk distributor (LRD) purchases goods from a related-party manufacturer or principal entity and resells them to third-party customers.
 Under OECD Transfer Pricing Guidelines, the LRD is typically the tested party because its functions are routine — it does not own significant intangible assets, does not bear inventory obsolescence risk beyond normal commercial levels, and does not perform significant value-adding activities beyond logistics and customer service.